 Volunteer Monitoring

-Cornell Plantations, volunteers, and local conservation partners including the Finger Lakes Land Trust, Finger Lakes Native Plant Society, and the Cayuga Trail Club completed an unprecedented monitoring campaign in Spring 2009 and 2010 to detect new populations of hemlock woolly adelgid.
+Cornell Botanic Gardens, volunteers, and local conservation partners including the Finger Lakes Land Trust, Finger Lakes Native Plant Society, and the Cayuga Trail Club completed an unprecedented monitoring campaign since 2009 to detect and report new populations of hemlock woolly adelgid.

 Monitoring Events

 We encourage all interested in volunteering to join the hemlock woolly adelgid E-List-Serv.
 Here, volunteer coordinators and volunteers can arrange and coordinate monitoring events, and share details on locations, dates, and times.
-Volunteers may also contact Plantations' Natural Areas Program directly to sign up.
+Volunteers may also contact Cornell Botanic Gardens' Natural Areas Program directly to sign up.

 Reporting Survey Results